 Step 4 – Remove Connectors

-After loosening the connectors a small amount with the use of the wrenches, you will find that you are able to complete the process by hand.
+After loosening the connectors a small amount with the use of the line wrenches, you will find that you are able to complete the process by hand.
 This is likely to make the task easier to do than continuing to use the wrenches.
 Turn the connectors until they are completely disconnected.
 For rear brakes that are only connected at the ends, the same process can be undertaken at both ends of the brake line.

 Step 5 – Remove Brake Line